oliinyk-vlad/social-network/README.md

 ### Main endpoints

+POST `/auth/users/` - create user.
+The request must contain a body with a username and password

 POST `/auth/jwt/create/` - obtain jwt token

 GET `/activity/` - information about the activity of the current user